What many visitors don't know, though? Koh Tao attractions go beyond PADI diving certifications and immersions!

 Stay Fit with Mixed Martial Arts, Muay Thai or Gladiator Training

-Other interesting things to do in Koh Tao include full-body combat sports such as MMA and Muay Thai.
+Other exciting things to do in Koh Tao include full-body combat sports such as MMA and Muay Thai.

 The most well-known fitness centers on the island are: